 Darwin’s theory of evolution is most succinctly described as ‘survival of the fittest’.
-Within that theory the argument is made that those resistant to change will not survive.
+Within that theory, the argument is made that those resistant to change will not survive.
 This definitely happened within the world of recruitment.
 There were inevitable casualties.

 The veterans of the 80’s glory days were OK, they had an arsenal of skills to revert to when the simple sell of ‘my database is bigger than your database’ began to fail.
 They were able to understand an organisation’s needs and wants, understand a candidate’s needs and wants, and match them up.
-Some of the new generation were also able to improvise, adapt, and overcome.
+Some of the new generations were also able to improvise, adapt, and overcome.

-You now needed much more than a database to survive in the fast paced world of professional match making.
+You now needed much more than a database to survive in the fast-paced world of professional matchmaking.

-So that brings us to the modern day.
+So that brings us to the modern-day.
 Surely the world of recruitment has evolved as quickly and efficiently as everything else?